danross1/power-router/README.md

 - name
 - backstory

 Heroes should be able to have many powers, and many heroes may have the same powers (many to many).
 Create a junction table to accomodate this.
+In the junction table, use `ON DELETE CASCADE` after the `REFERENCES` piece in order to allow deleting heroes who are still listed in the junction table. [(Stack overflow example)](https://stackoverflow.com/a/3712389/3644991)

 Create a `Heroes` view with